 Medical studies have shown that

 stroke patients who take PEA may have better recovery outcomes than those who don't.
 This is because PEA may help improve brain status and cognitive skills.
 It may also help to enhance cognitive skills and social behavior in autistic children.

 PEA experiments done on mice have also yielded interesting results.
 Findings from the studies showed that PEA plays a role in

 preserving brain cells and reducing brain cell death and inflammation in mice.
 It also helped in reducing seizure frequency which means PEA may potentially be helpful for epilepsy, but it is not indicated for this in humans.
-PEA may protect the heart
+PEA May Be Heart Protective